AbdelrahmanAhmed605/task-manager/README.md

   - If a user updates a task's due date, the task will be picked up by the periodic Lambda function when it's within the new notification timeframe.

 ### 5. Viewing Notification History

 - **Accessing Notification History:**
   - Users can access their notification history through the application interface.
-  - The application backend queries the Notifications table for the logged-in user's notifications using the `USER_<UserID>` partition key and the `Notif_Timestamp` sort key.
+  - The application backend queries the Notifications table for the logged-in user's notifications using the `USER_<UserID>` partition key and the `NotificationTimestamp` sort key.
   - The backend returns the list of notifications, which is then displayed in the user's interface.
-- **NotificationTTL:**
+- **NotificationExpiry:**
-  - Notifications are automatically deleted after a specified period using the `NotificationTTL` attribute, which acts as a time-to-live (TTL) mechanism.
+  - Notifications are automatically deleted after a specified period using the `NotificationExpiry` attribute, which acts as a time-to-live (TTL) mechanism.
   - **Benefits of TTL:**
     - Automatically removing old notifications helps manage the size of the Notifications table, ensuring it doesn't grow excessively large over time.
     - This improves the performance of queries by keeping the dataset manageable.
     - It also reduces storage costs by eliminating unnecessary old data.

 ## AWS Services